marionettejs/backbone.marionette/docs/marionette.functions.md

 ## Marionette.bindEntityEvents

-This method is used to bind a backbone "entity" (collection/model) to methods on a target object.
+This method is used to bind a backbone "entity" (e.g. collection/model) to methods on a target object.

 ```js